Sigmoid Gating is More Sample Efficient than Softmax Gating in Mixture of Experts: Convergence Rates for Expert Estimation

-\textbf{(i)} When the expert is a neural network with $\relu$ or $\gelu$ activation, the above parametric expert estimation rate obtained using the sigmoid gate is faster than the rate guranteed by the softmax gate, which could be of order $\mathcal{O}_P([\log(n)/n]^{\frac{1}{4}})$ (see [Theorem 3.2, \cite{nguyen2024squares}]).\\
+\textbf{(i)} When the expert is a neural network with $\relu$ or $\gelu$ activation, the above parametric expert estimation rate obtained using the sigmoid gate is faster than the rate guranteed by the softmax gate, which could be of order $\mathcal{O}_P([\log(n)/n]^{\frac{1}{4}})$ (see [Theorem 3.2, \cite{nguyen2024squares}]).

-\textbf{(ii)} When the activation is a polynomial, the gap between expert estimation rates when using the sigmoid gate versus when using the softmax gate becomes even more deamatic: $\mathcal{O}_P([\log(n)/n]^{\frac{1}{2}})$ compared to $\mathcal{O}_P(1/\log(n))$ (see Theorem 4.6 in \cite{nguyen2024squares}).\\
+\textbf{(ii)} When the activation is a polynomial, the gap between expert estimation rates when using the sigmoid gate versus when using the softmax gate becomes even more dramatic: $\mathcal{O}_P([\log(n)/n]^{\frac{1}{2}})$ compared to $\mathcal{O}_P(1/\log(n))$ (see Theorem 4.6 in \cite{nguyen2024squares}).

-The above remarks highlight the considerable benefits of deploying sigmoid gating over softmax gateing in MoE models: provably faster estimation rates not only for expert networks with popular activations like $\relu$ and $\gelu$, but also for those with polynomial activation.
+The above remarks highlight the considerable benefits of deploying sigmoid gating over softmax gating in MoE models: provably faster estimation rates not only for expert networks with popular activations like $\relu$ and $\gelu$, but also for those with polynomial activation.